rolandbolboaca/CUSUM-Robustness-and-Resilience/README.md

 ## 📚 Citation

-If you use this code or dataset in your research, please cite our article:
+If you use this code or dataset in your research, please cite the article:

 ```bibtex
 @Article{rolandcusumbib,